 For me cycling is a passion –some would say obsession but I’m not prepared to admit that just yet!
 My cycling pre-dates the recent Wiggo-inspired craze, which is probably how I’ve managed to accumulate a number of bikes (“too many” to quote Mrs G) from the 1970s steel-framed Eddy Merckx of my youth, to the Bamboo bike I rode from John O’Groats to Land’s End in 2012.
-It’s hard to pick a “favourite” but the bike of the moment is probably my Trigon RCC11.
+It’s hard to pick a “favourite” but the bike of the moment is probably my ex-team issue Condor Leggero.

-Next year it’s one from my bucket list: Mont Ventoux, where my cycling hero, Tom Simpson, ran out of road in the 1967 Tour de France.
-I just need to work on my pitch to the family…..
+Last year I managed to tick off one from my bucket list: Mont Ventoux, where my cycling hero, Tom Simpson, ran out of road in the 1967 Tour de France.
+The

 At home I’m desperately trying to stay ahead of the pack although they have caught up and in most cases already overtaken me!
 On the bike I can just about hold my own but despite all the training, as Greg LeMond remarked: “It never gets easier, you just go faster.”
 Well that’s the plan!